2017 Turku attack: Casualties

 Two people died as a result of the attack: one at the scene of the incident, and another in hospital.
 Eight victims were non-fatally wounded, six of whom were women and two men; three of them were critically injured.
 One of the victims was aged 15, the others were adults.
 Both of the fatalities were Finnish women, born in 1951 and 1986.
 Among the wounded there were a British man, an Italian woman, a Swedish man, and a 15-year-old Syrian girl who arrived in Finland as an asylum seeker.
 The Italian citizen did not receive critical injuries while Hassan Zubier, a British paramedic living in Sweden, was injured four times as he tried to help a victim.
 Zubier, hailed as a hero by Finnish media, was open about the incident and appeared on national television to discuss it.
 He stated that after he had rushed to treat a bleeding woman injured during the attack, Bouanane stabbed him several times.
 Zubier suffered a severed spinal cord and severe nerve damage and lost his mobility.
 He was critical of some by-standers who took photos and videos of the scene instead of helping and partly blamed the media for this kind of behaviour.
+He was awarded the George Medal for his bravery.

 The police suspected early on that the attacker had purposely chosen females as his victims, as the male victims were injured while trying to help other victims or stop the attacker.
 It was later discovered that the attacker had previously planned attacks at different sites, which would have included male casualties.
 Thus, police no longer had reason to believe that the casualties were picked based on their sex.